rust-lang/book/src/appendix-07-nightly-rust.md

 So how do you learn about these new features?
 Rust’s development model follows a *Request For Comments (RFC) process*.
-If you’d like an improvement in Rust, you can write up a proposal, called an RFC.
+If you’d like an improvement in Rust, you can write up a proposal called an RFC.

 Anyone can write RFCs to improve Rust, and the proposals are reviewed and discussed by the Rust team, which is comprised of many topic subteams.
 There’s